arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 ### Quiz: Scatterplots

-What is the command to create a scatterplot in seaborn?
+What is the command to create a scatterplot in `seaborn`?

 [[sns.relplot()]]
 <script>